 In this Power BI showcase, we’ll review a report that focuses on customer insights that can help improve our business’ customer service and profitability.
+You may watch the full video of this tutorial at the bottom of this blog.

 The technique used throughout these reports is segmenting the clients into our main sources of Revenue.